nens/threedi-docs/source/d_threedi_portal.rst

 Load model
 ----------

-After selecting a model, either when starting a session or using the button 'load model' in the user menu, the model will be loaded.
+After selecting a model, either when starting a session or using the button *load model* in the user menu, the model will be loaded.

 .. figure:: image/d2.10_loading_model.png
 	:alt: Loading model